-For dog lovers with allergies, even being in the same room as a pup can cause their eyes to water, their noses to run, and their skin to break out in hives.
+For dog lovers with dog allergies, even being in the same room as a pup can cause sneezing, watery eyes, runny noses, and their skin to break out in hives.

 This reaction is why hypoallergenic dogs are so in demand; it allows people who love dogs have them without getting sick.
 One of the breeds commonly listed as hypoallergenic is the Samoyed, a medium-sized dog with a dense white coat.

-However, while they are commonly grouped in as a dog suited for allergy sufferers, experts dispute Samoyeds' status as hypoallergenic.
+However, while they are commonly grouped in as a dog suited for pet allergy sufferers (similarly to the poodle), experts dispute Samoyeds' status as hypoallergenic.
+In fact, only hairless animals can be completely hypoallergenic.

 What Causes Allergies to Dogs?

-When people are allergic to dogs, they are usually allergic to the dander or oil the dog produces.
+When people are allergic to dogs, they are usually allergic to the dander (flakes of dead skin), drool, or oil the dog produces, which is released into the air as they move but especially as a dog sheds.
 Most breeds produce a good amount of dander, which stimulates allergic reactions.

 Some dogs, such as Samoyeds, produce less dander than others.

-However, that does not mean that they are necessarily hypoallergenic.
+However, that does not mean that Samoyed dogs are necessarily hypoallergenic.
 While these hypoallergenic dog breeds produce less dander, they still produce some.
 For people who are sensitive to dander, they will still have an allergic reaction.

-In addition, the thick, long double-coats of the Samoyed breed can cause allergies in other ways.
+In addition, the thick, long double-coats (which include a top coat and an undercoat) of the Samoyed breed can cause allergies in other ways.
 Samoyed dogs shed their outer coat intensely twice a year, causing tumbleweeds of hair to build up.
 The hair fibers in the air can induce allergies.
 The thick coat can also collect dust and other allergens that stimulate allergic reactions.

 Verdict: Are Samoyeds Hypoallergenic?